antonio-m-o-costa/repos-api/_setup/_0_dev_log.md

         "role" : {                          // document structure
             "_id" :             "int",      // not null     | unique | primary key
-            "scope" :           "string",   // not null     | role name (type of user) "collection" : [
+            "scope" :           "string",   // not null     | role name (type of user) "actions" : [
+                {
-                "affects"       "string",   // not null     | affected collection name "permissions" : {
+                    "affects" :     "string",   // not null     | affected collection name "permissions" : {
                         "get":      "string",   // not null     | all / self / none
                         "post":     "boolean",  // not null     | true / false
                         "patch":    "string",   // not null     | all / self / none
-                    "delete":   "boolean",  // not null     | true / false
+                        "delete":   "string",  // not null     | all / self / none
+                    },
+                },
+                {
+                    // ...
                 },
             ]
         }